 You don’t need to be in church to hear God’s voice.
-The beauty of the new Covenant is that the Spirit of God can speak to us wherever we go!
-That’s one of the reasons Jesus said having the Spirit would be better than being with him (John 16:7) – the Spirit is not limited to a person’s physical body as Jesus was.
-Some of the best times I’ve heard God’s voice have been when nobody else is around – in the car, on a jog; even while I’m sleeping!
+The beauty of the New Covenant is that the Spirit of God speaks to us wherever we are!
+This is one of the reasons Jesus said having the Spirit would be even better than being with him (John 16:7) – the Spirit is not limited to a person’s physical body as Jesus was.
+Some of the most life-changing times I’ve heard God’s voice have been when nobody else is around – in the car, on a jog; even while I’m sleeping!
 What’s more, we know that plenty of people hear from God independently of the church.
 In the Middle East, story after story tells of how Muslims have met Jesus in a dream (Read Dreams and Visions: Is Jesus Awakening the Muslim World?).
 God speaks to those who don’t know him, just as in biblical times.

 God’s voice is best heard within the safety and accountability of the church community.
-This is the pattern we see in the early church and there are some excellent reasons for it:
+This is the pattern we see in the early church and there are some excellent reasons for it.

 A Fuzzy Filter

 First of all, the church helps us to recognise God’s voice.
 When it comes to hearing from the Spirit, we know that we can get it wrong.
 We interpret life within the framework of our own minds and hearts.
 Our mindsets, our desires and our experiences all act together to create a “fuzzy” filter through which we hear from God (1 Cor.
 13:12).
 That means we often mix God’s messages with our own.
 Typically, we hear what we want to hear and see what we want to see.
 This is why we need the community of God’s people.
 We need others to help us sort through the mixed messages and identify the divine one among them.
 But it’s not just the “community” as a whole that we need.
 “Community” means those who know and love us.
 These are the people who are familiar with our character and history; our foibles and blind spots.
 Because they know us, they are in a better position to make an objective assessment of our experiences.